blake-finney/happy-hunting-grounds/README.md

 _Disclaimer: I do not own the rights to the Premier League player headshots, these are hosted on the Premier League's website._

 ### Future improvements I'd like to make :white_check_mark:
 - [ ] Improve the difficulty level scoring.
-Either with the actual Football Cliches scoring, or something more clever that takes into account the player's career goals, perhaps
+Likely something more clever that takes into account the player's career goals, perhaps
 - [ ] Allow for multiplayer in the same window - this can currently be done by just having another tab/window open, but is difficult on mobile
 - [ ] General UI improvements, it's definitely not my strong suit!